 - Direct Customers to Your Website: While you don’t want to be continually blasting out links to your homepage, there are appropriate ways to link to your website from your social media page.
 Utilize your About area to not only inform customers about your company, but point them to various areas of your website.
 Occasional links in your newsfeed to different areas of your website are also great ways to drive traffic.

-In the spirit of the election, I felt that it might be appropriate to speak to the nature of communication and how it has evolved over the course of humanity (for those of you who are living under a rock and didn’t realize that the election is coming, consider yourself lucky having been saved from the onslaught of political rants and opinions blowing up your Facebook and Twitter feeds).
+I felt that it might be appropriate to speak to the nature of communication and how it has evolved over the course of humanity.
 By communication, I’m not referring to the evolution of interaction in the linguistic sense, but rather how the spread of communication via media and news has evolved over the years.